Azure/azure-quickstart-templates/quickstarts/microsoft.compute/vm-trustedlaunch-linux/README.md

 ---
 description: This template allows you to deploy a trusted launch capable Linux virtual machine using a few different options for the Linux version, using the latest patched version.
 If you enable Secureboot and vTPM, the Guest Attestation extension will be installed on your VM.
-This extension will perform remote [attestation](https://docs.microsoft.com/en-us/windows/security/information-protection/tpm/tpm-fundamentals#measured-boot-with-support-for-attestation) by the cloud.
+This extension will perform remote [attestation](https&#58;//docs.microsoft.com/en-us/windows/security/information-protection/tpm/tpm-fundamentals#measured-boot-with-support-for-attestation) by the cloud.
 By default, this will deploy an Standard_D2_v3 size virtual machine in the resource group location and return the FQDN of the virtual machine.
 page_type: sample
 products:
 - azure
 - azure-resource-manager
+urlFragment: vm-trustedlaunch-linux
 languages:
 - json
 - bicep